-- 6.1 Competitor's meeting: 1000 on Saturday in the crane area. - 6.2 First race for the first class: The warning signal for the 1st race of the day for the first class to start is 1130 on both Saturday and Sunday. - 6.3 First race for the other classes: There will be a short time interval between the start of one class and the warning for the next class (no rolling starts). - 6.4 Subsequent races: The RC intends to start subsequent races for some classes before all the classes have finished. - 6.5 Number of Races: As many races as conditions and time allow.
-1 completed race will constitute a regatta. - 6.6 End of racing: No warning signal will be made after 1530 on Saturday.
+- 6.1 Competitors meeting: 1000 on Saturday in the dry sail launch area. - 6.2 First race for the first class: The warning signal for the 1st race of the day for the first class to start is 1125 on both Saturday and Sunday. - 6.3 First race for the other classes: There will be a short time interval between the start of one class and the warning for the next class (no rolling starts). - 6.4 Subsequent races: The RC intends to start subsequent races for some classes before all the classes have finished. - 6.5 Number of Races: As many races as conditions and time allow. - 6.6 End of racing: No warning signal will be made after 1600 on Saturday.
 No warning signal will be made after 1500 on Sunday.